instructure/instructure-ui/docs/guides/themeable-to-emotion-migration-guide.md

 We made changes in how we apply themes too.
 You no longer need to register themes and use `ApplyTheme.generateTheme`.
 Instead, you can directly import them from `@instructure/ui-themes` (or your own themes) and pass them to the theme provider.

-#### ApplyTheme to EmotionThemeProvider
+#### ApplyTheme to Emotion

-The new theme provider is called `EmotionThemeProvider`, which is our own wrapper component for Emotion's [ThemeProvider](https://emotion.sh/docs/theming#themeprovider-reactcomponenttype).
+The new theme provider is called `InstUISettingsProvider`, which is our own wrapper component for Emotion's [ThemeProvider](https://emotion.sh/docs/theming#themeprovider-reactcomponenttype).

-**You can find detailed information about how it works and how to add theme overrides on the [EmotionThemeProvider](#EmotionThemeProvider) page.**
+**You can find detailed information about how it works and how to add theme overrides on the [InstUISettingsProvider](#InstUISettingsProvider) page.**

 #### Using the built-in themes